Logan-M-51/Logan-M-51/README.md

 - 👋 Hi, I’m @Logan-M-51
 - 👀 I’m interested in game dev, and learning more about software development
 - 🌱 I’m currently brushing up on my Python, C++ and Java skils
-- 💞️ I’m looking to learn about OpenGL
+- 💞️ I’m looking to learn about OpenGL next

 <!---